isomerpages/moe-canossacatholic/_useful-information/MOE Sexuality Education.md

 <b><font size=5 color="#7daadf">Overview of Canossa Catholic Primary School's Sexuality Education Programme for 2022</font></b>
 <br>
 <br>
 <b><font size=5 color="#eeac0d">4.</font></b> &nbsp; Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click [**here**](https://www.moe.gov.sg/programmes/sexuality-education/scope-and-teaching-approach) for more information on the scope of Sexuality Education in the school curriculum.
+You may click <a href="https://www.moe.gov.sg/programmes/sexuality-education/scope-and-teaching-approach">here</a> for more information on the scope of Sexuality Education in the school curriculum.
 <br>
 <b><font size=5 color="#eeac0d">5.</font></b> &nbsp; The subjects that incorporate topics on sexuality include:  <br>
  a.
 Science